Muhammad-MM/Journal50/README.md

 Open a pull request to get started

-## Scrapped Features

-Originally, I was planning to implement a login and register page, handling the DB with SQL

-The implementation of tags --> I never got around to this as I thought it was unnecessary

-A search function --> Allows you to filter journal entries (e.g by title, date, time etc.)

-Forced secure keys --> Forcing validation checks on the users to create a more secure key --> I figured this would be annoying to the user

-Fun Fact:

-My original final project was planned to be a metasearch engine, a secure version of Google.
-Users would have to host their own proxy servers, in which my site would tunnel through them --> I figured this would be a hassle and that there are other great metasearch engines out there which do the same thing e.g SEARXNG

 ## Authors

 99% of the code for this site was created by me (excluding libraries I used)